krystallite/Airline-Seating-Assignment/README.md

 # Seat Assignment

+## Running the python script

-## To run the python script, do the following:
+To run the python script, do the following:

 1. Open up command prompt.

 2. At the command line, key in the following format python seat_assign_16201098_16200091.py data.db bookings.csv, where data.db is the name of an SQLite database and bookings.csv is a file representing the bookings, one per line.

+## Pre-processing steps

-## This python script has been written to carry out the following before assigning seats to passengers in the booking.csv file:
+This python script has been written to carry out the following before assigning seats to passengers in the booking.csv file:

 1. read user command and input as above
 2. connect to the data.db file via sqlite3